Tax Lien Investing: Can you make good money?

 Are Tax Liens a Good Way To Make Money?

 But based on all the drawbacks explained above, you can see why they aren’t a good alternative investment for people who aren’t experienced investors familiar with real estate.

 Later, they realize that list narrows considerably because property owners pay taxes, interest, and penalties they owe before the auction date.

 If you are interested in investing in tax liens but aren’t interested in doing all the work involved, using a tax lien fund investing manager is also an option.
 But for inexperienced investors, this can still be a very risky move.

-Take the time to learn about tax liens before including them in your portfolio if you think they may make sense for you.
+Take the time to learn about tax liens in your state, before including them in your portfolio.
 Otherwise, research different alternative investments that fit your risk tolerance better.